uboat.net

 View the 1 war patrol

-About 14.00 hours, the boat was attacked and damaged by depth charges from a British Hudson aircraft (269 Sqdn RAF/K, pilot Sgt R.B.
-Couchman) near convoy SC-132.A follow up attack by another British Hudson aircraft (269 Sqdn RAF/H, pilot F/O J.A.
-Turnbull) was frustrated when the depth charges failed to release in two attack runs.
-AA fire damaged the aircraft in several places and the pilot warned an arriving American Catalina aircraft (USN VP-84) that the boat will stay up and fight, so the flying boat only shadowed U-535 until it escaped at dusk.
+Approx. 14.00 hrs, mid-Atlantic south of Iceland: the boat was damaged by depth charges from a British Hudson (269 Sqdn RAF/K, pilot Sgt R.B.
+Couchman) near convoy SC-132.A follow-up attack by a second Hudson (269 Sqdn RAF/H, pilot F/O J.A.
+Turnbull) was frustrated when the depth charges failed to release on two attack runs.
+Flak damaged the aircraft in several places, and F/O Turnbull then warned an arriving American Catalina (VP-84 USN) that the boat would remain surfaced and fight it out.
+The flying boat shadowed U-535 without attacking until she was able to escape at dusk.
 (Sources: Franks/Zimmerman)

-The sinking of U-535 At 16.55 hours, a group of 3 inbound boats (U-170, U-535 and U-536) was attacked by the British Liberator aircraft BZ751 (53 Sqdn RAF/G, pilot F/S W. Anderson, RNZAF) near Cape Vilano, Spain.
-The boats evaded the first attack and only U-536 was strafed in a second because the depth charges hung-up.
-The leading U-536 then gave the signal to crash-dive, but U-535 remained surfaced for unknown reasons and had to face the next attack alone.
-Despite of AA hits in the wings, fuselage and tailplane of the Liberator, the boat was straddled by 8 depth charges just abaft the conning tower and sank with all hands.
-Due to the damages and a wounded crewman, the aircraft immediately had to left the area and safely reached its base.
+The sinking of U-535 16.55 hrs, off Cape Vilano, Spain: a group of three inbound boats (U-170, U-535 and U-536) was attacked by British B-24 Liberator BZ751 (53 Sqn RAF/G, pilot F/S W. Anderson, RNZAF).
+All three boats successfully evaded the first attack, and U-536 was merely strafed during the second because the depth charges failed to release.
+As leading boat, U-536 then gave the signal to dive, but for unknown reasons U-535 remained surfaced and had to face the next attack alone.
+Despite flak damage to wings, fuselage and tailplane, the aircraft straddled U-535 with eight depth charges just abaft the conning tower and she sank with all hands.
+Due to the damage and one man being wounded by flak, the aircraft left the area immediately and returned to base.
 (Sources: Franks/Zimmerman)

 2 recorded attacks on this boat.